 Adapting to respite care in Wales

-When you and the person you care for access respite care, you may experience difficulties.
-You may also have some worries, for example about how the person is settling in, whether they are being well cared for, or if their routine is being disrupted.
+You will probably have some worries, for example about how the person is settling in, whether they are being well cared for, or if their routine is being disrupted.

+It is normal to be nervous about respite care.
+However, these feelings shouldn’t stop you from using it if you feel it would help.
 Caring for a person with dementia is a complex and challenging job.
-There are positive and negative aspects, and each carer will cope with their situation in different ways.
+There are positive and negative aspects, and everybody will cope with their situation in different ways.